Small business bookkeeping: your simple guide

 Recording every transaction

 Recording transactions means capturing every sale and expense in your books.
-Here's how to do it:
+Learn more about recording accounting transactions for a detailed walkthrough.
+Here's how to get started:

 Bookkeeping software can automate much of this by streaming transactions directly from your bank account.